canton7/RestEase/README.md

 ### Custom Serializers and Deserializers

-You can completely customize how requests and serializer, and responses deserialized, by providing your own serializer/deserializer implementations:
+You can completely customize how requests are serialized, and responses deserialized, by providing your own serializer/deserializer implementations:

  - To control how responses are deserialized, implement [`IResponseDeserializer`](https://github.com/canton7/RestEase/blob/master/src/RestEase/IResponseDeserializer.cs)
  - To control how request bodies are serialized, implement [`IRequestBodySerializer`](https://github.com/canton7/RestEase/blob/master/src/RestEase/IRequestBodySerializer.cs)
  - To control how request query parameters are serialized, implement [`IRequestQueryParamSerializer`](https://github.com/canton7/RestEase/blob/master/src/RestEase/IRequestQueryParamSerializer.cs)

-You can, of course, provide a custom implementation of only of of these, or all of them, or any number in between.
+You can, of course, provide a custom implementation of only one of these, or all of them, or any number in between.

 #### Deserializing responses: `IResponseDeserializer`

 This class has a single method, which is called whenever a response is received which needs deserializing.
-It is passed the `HttpResponseMesage` (so you can read headers, etc, if you want) and its `string` content which has already been asynchronously read.
+It is passed the `HttpResponseMessage` (so you can read headers, etc, if you want) and its `string` content which has already been asynchronously read.

 For an example, see [`JsonResponseDeserializer`](https://github.com/canton7/RestEase/blob/master/src/RestEase/JsonResponseDeserializer.cs).